 The new film was shot on location under the supervision of Director Nils Cowan of Hemlock Productions, and edited by Joanne Ardinger.
 NRAO’s Assistant Director for Education and Public Outreach, John Stoke, served as Executive Producer.
 The film is winner of a 2014 Cine Golden Eagle Award, 2014 Interpretive Media Award from the National Association for Interpretation, and a 2014 Bronze Telly Award.

 Defined, astronomers use Radio Astronomy (radio telescopes) to observe the naturally occurring radiowaves that come from stars, planets, galaxies, clouds of dust, and molecules of gas.
 Radio astronomy is the study of celestial objects that give off radio waves.
 With radio astronomy, we study astronomical phenomena that can be invisible.
 Our eyes are built to see the cosmos in visible light.
 However, objects in the universe radiate many other types of light, across what’s called the “electromagnetic spectrum”.
 Light travels through space in waves, like ripples in a pond.
 Each ripple has a peak and a trough, which is called a cycle.
-Unfortunately, it is now closed to the public due to COVID-19, but it was open when I visited it and the tour was worth it.
+Unfortunately, for a while it was closed to the public due to COVID-19, but it was open when I visited it and the tour was worth it.
 We were given a walking tour to the Radio Sundial, past our Whisper Dish Gallery, on to our Radio Astronomy Gallery, and finally to the base of one of the 230-ton working antenna on the array!
 We next headed toward the control building’s outside staircase to the observation deck for a view of the array itself and details about the supercomputer processing inside the control building.

 Soon after WW II began, Professor Albert Einstein send a letter to President Franklin D Roosevelt.
 The letter warned FDR of the discovery of nuclear fission and warned that Nazi Germany might develop atomic bombs.
 It was feared that nuclear fusion would lead to the development of a weapon that would allow Germany to win the war.